ademcertell/ozel-gun/README.md

 - [x] Get gift ideas when the special day arrives.

 # Todo List
- - [ ] Special Day Tracking mobile app (functionality to add and manage special occasions.)
- - [ ] Download app notification will be added. (https://ozel-gun.vercel.app/)
+ - [x] Download app notification will be added. (https://ozel-gun.vercel.app/)
  - [ ] Functionality will be added between which dates the special day takes place.